We know the arts, cultural, creative, public, private, and academic sectors

 Rosalind Coleman

-Roz is a producer and writer.
-She has produced produced site-specific, immersive work in Cathedrals, car-parks, derelict office blocks, spiegeltents, nature reserves, forests, beaches and treetops.
+Roz is a producer and writer who has produced produced site-specific, immersive work in Cathedrals, car-parks, derelict office blocks, spiegeltents, nature reserves, forests, beaches and treetops.
+She is co-founder of art collective KlangHaus and has worked with Norfolk & Norwich Festival, CIRCA, Yorkshire Festival and Punchdrunk.
+She is also an immersive coach.
+Roz is an experienced creative technologist and producer of art/tech work.

 Neil Darwin

-Neil Darwin is an economist and has over 25 years working in economic development and place management across public, private and government sectors.
-Neil has a keen interest in the creative sector – mainly as a consumer.
-He has a strong interest in Art and Technology and the interface between the two as a driver of next generation creativity.
+Neil Darwin is an economist who has over 25 years working in economic development and place management across public, private and government sectors.
+He has a keen interest in Art and Technology and the interface between the two as a driver of next generation creativity.
+Neil has extensive knowledge and experience of working with public sector partners across East Anglia and of the role culture can play in delivering on government agendas.